Sherwin B. Nuland Summer Institute in Bioethics

 ** 4/17/2019 Update: If you are interested in applying for the 2019 program, please send your CV & unofficial transcript to us as soon as possible, to bioethics@Yale.edu **

-Now in its 13th year, Yale’s Summer Institute in Bioethics is a unique and cherished program.
-The Summer Institute is an intensive summer program for U.S. and international graduate students and professionals (with a select number of undergraduates) from varying disciplines.
+Now in its 14th year, the annual Summer Institute is a unique and cherished program.
+The program is an intensive 7-week summer immersion for U.S. and international professionals and graduate students (with a select number of undergraduates) from varying disciplines.
 The program offers approximately 150-200 contact hours (depending on student preference).

 Our impressive faculty infuse the program with their enthusiasm, energy, and expertise, presenting lectures and seminars on a wide range of topics including gene editing, “a good death,” environmental ethics and social justice, OneHealth, and patient-centered clinical ethics.

 This program is unparalleled in terms of:

 - The breadth, depth, and quality of bioethics topics discussed in lectures and seminars;

 - The faculty-to-participant ratio (our faculty nearly outnumber our participants);

 - The enthusiasm of our faculty;

 - The amount of personal growth one may experience when interacting with people from over 25 countries, from all continents across the globe.